Tionbai/base-app-node-webpack/README.md

-# base-app-node-webpack
+# base-setup-webpack

-A base app in Node.js with Webpack 4.
+A base setup with Node.js and Webpack 4.

-Babel, Eslint, Prettier, Sass, fonts and images assets are set up.
+Babel, Eslint, Prettier, Sass, fonts and images assets are also set up.

 ## Installation

 Clone this repository.
 You will need node and npm installed globally on your machine.

-### Installation:
+CD into root directory.

 ```bash